tusktenon/dotfiles/README.md

     python3 -m pip install --user --upgrade pynvim

-Alternatively, in Arch Linux, you can install the `python-neovim` package.
+Alternatively, in Arch Linux, you can install the `python-pynvim` package.